seansfkelley/seansfkelley.github.io/_drafts/tangrams.md

   </svg>
 </p>

-You can arrange these in a variety of ways, some more appealing or easily described than others.
+You can arrange these in a variety of ways, some more aesthetically appealing or easily described than others.

 <p class="svg-container">
   <svg width="{{ scale | times: 1.5 | round }}px" height="{{ scale }}px" viewBox="0 0 1.5 1">